Is this a public school?

 Will your school support Special Education and English Language Learner students?

 YES.
 We are 100% committed to serving and supporting all students with all degrees of need.
 Our two-teacher inclusion model provides for targeted, small group supports throughout the day.
-Each classroom has at least one teacher with Special Ed or ELL certification.
+Each classroom has at least one teacher with Special Ed or ELL specialized experience and/or certification.
 We will contract with service providers for any additional supports needed.

 Is your school dual-language?

 No. We are offering an inclusion-model school, based on the Sheltered English Immersion model.
 We will recognize, celebrate, and support all home languages, but classroom instruction will be exclusively in English.
 Our school lottery will give preference to families whose home language is not English.

 All teachers at Brooklyn RISE will be certified or on-track to receiving their certification.
 We will prioritize hiring highly-qualified, certified staff.